Loaded Question icon

 Example of Loaded Question

 • "Do you think the President should be impeached for colluding with foreign powers?"
-Whether the respondant says 'yes' or 'no' the question establishes the 'fact' that the President colluded with foreign powers.
+Whether the respondent says 'yes' or 'no,' the question establishes the 'fact' that the President colluded with foreign powers.
 The only question that remains is whether he should be impeached.

 Books About Logical Fallacies